Ganesha Sankashti Chaturthi: A Day of Relief & Renewal

 Sankashti Chaturthi is a special festival dedicated to Lord Ganesha, the elephant-headed Hindu god known for removing obstacles and problems.
 The term Sankashti meaning comes from the Sanskrit language, meaning ‘deliverance from difficulties’.

-Significance of Ganesha Sankashti Chaturthi
+What is the Significance of Ganesha Sankashti Chaturthi?

-Bhavishya Purana and Narasimha Purana mention the significance of Ganesha Sankashti Chaturthi and say the one who observes a fast on this day will get under Lord Ganehsa’s special protection.
-According to ancient texts in Shiva Purana, those who fast and pray to Lord Ganesha on this day with true devotion attract knowledge, health and wealth.
+Bhavishya Purana and Narasimha Purana mention the significance of Ganesha Sankashti Chaturthi and say that the one who observes a fast on this day will get under Lord Ganesha’s special protection.

-During the times of Mahabharata, Lord Krishna explained the importance of this vrat to Yudhishthira (the eldest son of Pandu).
+According to ancient texts in the Shiva Purana, those who fast and pray to Lord Ganesha on this day with true devotion attract knowledge, health and wealth.
 Not just for deliverance from difficulties, but many females observe a fast for a healthy childbirth on this day.

-Mythology and the Sankashti Chaturthi Vrat Katha
+What is the Mythology and Sankashti Chaturthi Vrat Katha?

-• Ganesha’s Wisdom
+1. Ganesha’s Wisdom

-• Once, to determine which of his sons could help Hindu gods in disguise, Lord Shiva asked Ganesha and Kartiyeya to circle the earth.
 Upon hearing this, Lord Ganesha started circling his parents, declaring them his world.
 Impressed with his wisdom, Lord Shiva declared Lord Ganesha as the supreme leader of his army.

-• Ganesha’s Help to Lord Indra
+2. Ganesha’s Help to Lord Indra

-• Once, Lord Indra’s magical chariot lost all its powers due to the sinful gaze of a person in King Shursen’s kingdom.
+Once, Lord Indra’s magical chariot lost all its powers due to the sinful gaze of a person in King Shursen’s kingdom.
 Indra said only someone with punya from Ganesha Chaturthi fasting could restore his chariot’s powers.
-Interestingly, a woman had intentionally observed the fast but died due to starving.
-Indra used her punya to restore the lost powers.

-Sankashti Chaturthi Vrat Vidhi
+What is the Sankashti Chaturthi Vrat Vidhi?

 • Next, light an oil or ghee lamp and place it on the right of the Lord Ganesha’s idol in the temple.